Alchemist20/flutter_notes_app/README.md

-# Notes app that uses Riverpod
+# Notes app that uses Firebase Auth and Cloud Firestore

 A new Flutter project.